1. About this Policy

 5.2 If Sport:80 Services Limited (or substantially all of its assets) are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

-5.3 If our ultimate holding company, Sport:80 plc (or substantially all of its assets), is acquired by a third party, in which case personal data held by us about you will be one of the transferred assets.
+5.3 If our ultimate holding company, Sport:80 Limited and all of its subsidiary companies, is acquired by a third party, in which case personal data held by us about you will be one of the transferred assets.

 5.5 To further fraud protection and reduce the risk of fraud.